eslamfaisal/MyInventory/README.md

 # My Inventory
-An app for adding products for sale and save the information into database you can add data edite it , remove it from data base
+An app for adding products for sale and save the information into database you can add data edite it , remove it from DataBase

 # Pics